immense/node-docker-baseimage/README.md

 - Create a Dockerfile in your nodejs application directory with the following content:

         FROM immense/node-baseimage
-        ADD ./site.nginx.conf /etc/nginx/site.conf
+        ADD ./site.nginx.conf /etc/nginx/conf.d/default.conf
-        ADD ./package.json /home/app/src/package.json
-        ADD ./bower.json /home/app/src/bower.json
+        ADD package.json bower.json /webapp/

         RUN npm install
-        ADD . /home/app/src
+        ADD . /webapp

         RUN npm run build

-Note: It is assumed that in your start command (specified in the Dockerfile or in a docker-compose.yml), you will call `sudo service nginx start` before starting your application.
+Note: It is assumed that in your applications entrypoint command, you will call `nginx` before starting your application.